PickleAmit/Netafim-MaintyMold/README.md

 MaintyMold is a comprehensive error management system developed for Netafim.
 Built using React for the client-side and C# .NET Entity Framework for the backend, this project aims to streamline the process of error tracking by facilitating the opening, closing, and information retrieval of all errors.

+## Important

+This was a finals project and most of the features that are using the api calls will not work because the backend and the database (SQL) was in the school's server.

 ## Installation

 Before you start, make sure you have Node.js and NPM installed on your machine.